*IMPORTANT PARKING UPDATE*

 ConSTRUCTION STARTED ON MOSAIC DISTRICT LOCATION

 Caboose has begun construction on its new Mosaic District location, transforming a 6,000 square-foot warehouse into an environmentally sustainable brewpub.
-The new location is scheduled to open in late 2017, and will be on the southwest corner of Lee Highway and Eskridge Road.
+The new location is scheduled to open in late spring 2018, and will be on the southwest corner of Lee Highway and Eskridge Road.
 Click here to learn more details.

 An Inside Look...